 </mvc:View>

-As you can see above, we are using a special binding syntax for the number property of the ObjectListItem.
-This binding syntax makes use of so-called “Calculated Fields”, which allows the binding of multiple properties from different models to a single property of a control.
-The properties bound from different models are called “parts”.
-In the example above, the property of the control is number and the bound properties (“parts”) retrieved from two different models are invoice>ExtendedPrice and view>/currency.
+As you can see above, the example uses a special binding syntax for the number property of the ObjectListItem.
+This binding syntax uses Composite Binding, which allows you to bind multiple properties from different models to a single control property.
+The properties bound from different models are called parts.
+In the example above, the control property is number and the bound properties (parts) are retrieved from two different models: invoice>ExtendedPrice and view>/currency.

 Next: Step 21: Expression Binding